 Individuals who suffer from bipolar I disorder may also experience episodes of hypomania and major depression, though these experiences are not required for a diagnosis of bipolar I disorder.
 These individuals may have difficulty making academic progress, getting and keeping a job, maintaining healthy interpersonal relationships, and otherwise participating in a productive and satisfying life.

 Though bipolar I disorder can have a devastating effect on the content and quality of an individual’s life, the symptoms of this mental health disorder do respond to treatment at a hospital or center for bipolar disorder.
-At Covington Behavioral Health Hospital, we have developed specialized programming that has helped adult patients at our center achieve stability and experience relief from the more distressing symptoms of bipolar I disorder.
+At Covington Behavioral Health, we have developed specialized programming that has helped adolescent and adult patients at our center achieve stability and experience relief from the more distressing symptoms of bipolar I disorder.

 Talk to your loved one.
 Yes, he or she may have difficulties adequately expressing what he or she has been experiencing, but it is essential that you acknowledge your loved one’s struggles and provide him or her with the opportunity to play an active role in getting help at a hospital or center for bipolar disorder.

 Next, educate yourself about your loved one’s symptoms.
 Websites of reputable mental health organizations can be invaluable resources.
 If you can, speak with your family physician about the problem or contact a mental health support agency.
 Empathy and knowledge can significantly improve your ability to provide meaningful support.